derb12/pybaselines/docs/algorithms_2d/spline_2d.rst

 operator of order :math:`d_r` along each row of :math:`\alpha`, :math:`\alpha_{i\bullet}`, and :math:`\Delta^{d_c}` is the finite-difference operator of order :math:`d_c` along each column of :math:`\alpha`, :math:`\alpha_{j\bullet}`.

-Let :math:`B = B_c \otimes B_r` denote the kronecker product of the basis matrices for the columns and rows, which represents the overall two dimensional tensor product spline basis.
+Let :math:`B = B_c \otimes B_r` denote the Kronecker product of the basis matrices for the columns and rows, which represents the overall two dimensional tensor product spline basis.
 The resulting linear equation for solving the above minimization is: